 Every exchange fund is different, so if you decide to look into them further, gaining a full understanding of the specifics of the funds you’re exploring is critical.

 Your company’s IPO can have a big impact on your financial future, so it’s important to prepare for it as your liquidity window approaches.
 The final price when you sell may be unknown now, but proper planning will allow you to take that uncertainty in stride.
 Coordination with your advisors and CPA is crucial to avoid tax and strategy missteps.
-If you’re getting ready to plan for an upcoming liquidity event, I’d be happy to discuss your concentrated position and divestment strategy with you – feel free to send an email or schedule a time to talk.
+If you’re getting ready to plan for an upcoming liquidity event, I’d be happy to discuss your concentrated position and divestment strategy with you – feel free to send us an email.

 Important Information: The information and opinions herein are for informational use only and are not intended as an offer or solicitation with respect to the purchase or sales of any security or as personalized investment advice, nor do they constitute tax or legal advice.
 ClearPath does not guarantee the accuracy or completeness, nor does it assume any liability for any loss that may result from the reliance by any person on any such information or opinions.
 Information and opinions are subject to change without notice.
 No assurance can be given that any forecast or target can be achieved.
 Forecasts are based on assumptions, estimates, opinions, and hypothetical models which may prove to be incorrect.
 Past performance is not indicative of future returns and does not guarantee future results.
 Research obtained by unaffiliated 3rd party sources are deemed reliable by ClearPath, however, ClearPath does not guarantee accuracy or completeness, and makes no warranties with respect to this data.
 ClearPath Capital Partners is not a tax advisor, and does not provide tax or legal advice.
 Consult your tax or legal advisors with regard to your personal tax situation, and before implementing any tax or legal strategies.